loser2023sgyt/TGCtoGCM-GUI-Ver./README.md

-# TGCtoGCM-GUI-Ver.
+# TGCtoGCM GUI Version.
 This is a GUI version of the old 2000s tool named TGCtoGCM.

-I did not create the original program.
-That was by some dude in 2004 lmao.
+Please keep in mind this is a WIP, and it does not save ISO/GCM yet.

-PS: these files do not work properly YET
+Compared to the original program, this is written in C#.